stuartellis/stuartellis-site-hugo/content/articles/minikube.md

     eval $(minikube docker-env)

-> Understand the data storage that your application uses.

 # Generating a Configuration File

 To share a Minikube configuration between developers, use the features to export and import configurations.
 The configuration can be in a JSON file, or environment variables.